-Respected Director ________, Professors, academic and administrative staff members, my dear young friends.
+Respected Director ________, professors, academic and administrative staff members, and my dear young friends.

 First of all, a heartfelt thank you for inviting me on this opportune occasion. l feel truly privileged to be invited here as a speaker/chief guest at the convocation ceremony of a prestigious institute like VNIT.

 After all, all you students present here are among the crème de la crème, the chosen ones destined to shape the future of this country in the coming years.
 Mind you, when you go out in the world outside as an engineering graduate from VNIT, you would always be perceived through a different glass.
 The expectations from you are bound to be much higher than any other average engineer graduate.
 In your case, there would simply be no room for errors.
-You would be expected to be perfect in your job and knowledge right since the day you walk out of this prestigious institute.
+You would be expected to be perfect in your job and up-to-date with your knowledge right since the day you walk out of this prestigious institute.
 And, living up to these expectations indeed is a big sense of responsibility.
 But then the invaluable experience gained during fulfilling these set of high expectations and responsibilities is exactly what will groom you for the future.
 Higher the expectations that you meet, the more you learn and the more confident you become.

 I believe, each and every student present here has the skills and power to shape the destiny of India.
 You are blessed with the Power of knowledge.
-And as it is said, with “Great Power Comes Great Responsibility”.
+And as a wise man once said, “With Great Power Comes Great Responsibility”.
 So, build on the knowledge that you have received here and capitalise on it.

 India, today, is at the cusp of a major transformation from a ‘progressing’ country to a ‘progressed’ country.
 I feel that one of the biggest strengths of our country is its diversity.
 We are lucky that our country is so diverse.
 It gives you the opportunity to explore diverse ideas, values, opinions and perspectives, which could come from different backgrounds.

-However, I have generally observed that NIT’ians are not like IITians who are intent on going abroad at the first lucrative opportunity that they bag.
+I have generally observed that NITians are not like IITians who are intent on going abroad at the first lucrative opportunity that they bag.
 We all dream of earning more and leading a plush lifestyle with the best of the amenities at our service.
 However, how many of us have ever felt that we have a certain responsibility towards the country which somewhere has been integral in making us who we are and that it’s about time now to return the favour by contributing towards the betterment of the country in whichever way we can?
 It’s not necessarily about being patriotic but more about being righteous, being thankful.
 And as an engineering graduate from VNIT, the best way you can do that is by working in India and towards the betterment of India.
-I have always believed that all the VNIT graduates who have stayed back in their motherland have played and will continue to play an integral role in laying the foundation and progress for a Better India, Developed India.
+I feel that the VNIT graduates who have stayed back in their motherland have played and will continue to play an integral role in laying the foundation of a Better India, Developed India.

 I earnestly thank all the teachers, professors and the management at VNIT for their contribution in nurturing and shaping the careers of all the students over the years and thereby duly fulfilling their role towards the society and country by giving it such precious talent.
-And I sincerely hope that all you bright students present here continue with the good work by living up to the expectations and exceling in your respective fields.
+And I sincerely hope that all you bright students present here will continue with the good work by living up to the expectations and exceling in your respective fields.